LinuxForHealth/FHIR/fhir-install/src/main/docker/fhir-bucket-tool/DEVELOPMENT.md

 # Development

-The document helps developers setup the development environment for the IBM FHIR Server - Bucket Tool.
+The document helps developers setup the development environment for the LinuxForHealth FHIR Server - Bucket Tool.

 1. Build the `fhir-examples` and `fhir-parent`